These People Adhered To The Rules To Get Their Revenge

 4. Treat Me Like The Least Important Person In The Office?
 I'll Act Like The Least Important Person

 “My dad is a CPA.
 A total boomer.
 An awful boomer.
 He was exempted from serving in Vietnam for medical reasons (rare bone disease) and has zero sympathy for Vietnam Vets who “haven’t gotten their stuff together already.”
-He thinks mental illnesses (including PTSD) are made up ways for doctors to give you drugs, and anyone who succumbs is “weak.”
+He thinks mental illnesses (including PTSD) are made up ways for doctors to give you d***s, and anyone who succumbs is “weak.”

 For example, I have bipolar, and anyone who knows anything about it knows that I should take my meds as prescribed for the rest of my life.
+To him, that means I “chose d***s,” am no better than a h*roin addict, and deserve no respect.

 His office and mind are absolutely chaotic.
 Things are lost, shuffled under stuff.
 “Where’s that file?” was one of the most common questions asked by any staff.

 Dad would have the whole office stop to look for an important file for a coworker who swears she gave it to him, but he has no recollection of that happening.
 Guess where I find the file?
 On his desk, over by his adding machine, under a mountain of church charity brochures he’d just ordered.

-His email… wow.
-If I told you he, at any given time, had over 3,000 unread emails, would that surprise you?
 Most of them were spam or “100 days of prayer” stuff, but there were important emails going unchecked, especially anything I sent him because nothing about me was important enough to even warrant a glance.

 The worst part of him making me feel useless was the fact that I was the only one who would notice something like “we’re running out of stationery” and try to order some, only to be told to wait and have to bring it up multiple times until we’re down to our last 2 pieces, and the cheapskate is photocopying our stationery because “no one will notice or care.”

-From office supplies, to maintaining our ability to e-file, to arranging everyone’s continuing education for the year (always done December 28 to 30 in a panic), calling vendors to keep our equipment running, cranking out tax returns he should have done already while the clients wait in the lobby to pick it up (I was never fast enough), to consoling or counseling coworkers on how to approach him regarding X, new software installation (yes, there are people in their 20s-40s who don’t know how to install a disk, or open a file, and click “run”)…
+From office supplies, to maintaining our ability to e-file, to arranging everyone’s continuing education for the year (always done December 28 to 30 in a panic), calling vendors to keep our equipment running, cranking out tax returns he should have done already while the clients wait in the lobby to pick it up (I was never fast enough), to consoling or counseling coworkers on how to approach him regarding X, new software installation (yes, there are people in their 20s-40s who don’t know how to install a disk, or open a file, and click “run”)… I was running myself ragged for the good of his company, but anything I had to say was immediately disregarded.

 One thing he was a stickler about: saving copies of “everything.”
 For example, in 2009, the IRS demanded a copy of a customer’s certain payroll tax form they claimed not to have received from 1996.
 We hadn’t even prepared the d*mn thing, but we had a copy!